-Speaking of Ambleside, it has a lot more to offer than a way to get on the bridge.
+Ambleside has a lot more to offer than a way to get on the bridge.
 This picturesque West Van spot also has a gorgeous Seawalk that is usually quieter than Stanley Park and Kits, while still offering stunning views of the city.
-Do this, Stanley Park and the Lions Gate in one summer and you’ll hit peak Vancouverite status.
+Our suggestion?
+Do Stanley Park and the Lions Gate Bridge in one summer, and you’ll hit peak Vancouverite status.

 Ok, now we’re into some destination running spots around the city.
 First up is Pacific Spirit, which offers the perfect way to start out your trail running career.
 Still relatively easy to access (it’s just outside UBC) but offering tons of trails to explore, Pacific Spirit is great for those who aren’t exactly sure how long they want to run for, but still want some fresh scenery.